-During the pandemic, the comfort of ‘normal’ slipped away from us.
+In mid-March 2020, the comfort of ‘normal’ slipped away from us.
 Uncertainty became the norm, and we discovered that we are apprentices to change, not its masters.
-You’ve probably also learned that you’re better at handling change than you thought!
+You’ve probably also learned that you’re more change ready than you think you are.
 Yet when you look to the future of work in your organization, fear and uncertainty are most likely hanging in the background.
 This is a crucial point in history—what you do now will either make or break your success.

 So how do you do that?